The Steps to Start a New Timebank

-Starting a TimeBank is a journey.
-And like all great journeys, it calls for a lot of thought, planning, commitment, and solid hard work — but the reward can be a powerful new sense of community as well as lives transformed.
+Starting a TimeBank is a journey, one step after another.
+And like all great journeys, it calls for thought, planning, commitment, and solid preparation — but the reward for that effort can be a thriving Timebank that creates a powerful new sense of community as well as lives transformed.

-Gathering With A Purpose – An Introduction to Timebanking for New Timebanks
+Gathering With A Purpose – An Action-Based Introduction to Timebanking for New Timebanks

-The Gathering 1 comes with complete instructions and handouts for every step of the two hours, and moves swiftly.
-It’s fun, it’s helpful, and you can do it a number of times over the course of a two or three months.
-Use it to build a network of champions and supporters for your timebanking start-up project.
+The Gathering 1 comes with complete instructions and handouts to printout.
+It is action-filled and fun.
+Do it just once — or, better still, run it a number of times over the course of two or three months.
+Use it to create a single, enjoyable exploratory evening, or use repeats of the Gathering 1 to build a group of champions and supporters who will be interested in setting up and doing the Gathering levels 2-4 with you.
 To access the Gathering With a Purpose Level 1 materials, click here.

-Finally, for a broad overview of the start-up journey, check out all the steps listed below, then turn to the start-up toolkit at the Timebank Knowledge Commons.
+For a broad overview of the start-up journey, check out the video from Ioby below, and the 7 steps listed below that.
+You can also turn to the start-up toolkit at the Timebank Knowledge Commons.
 It was put together by a group of truly dedicated Timebankers who spent months collecting the vast amount of how-to information created and used by Timebanking pioneers and leaders.
 They have organized that information and posted it in a forum that allows people to comment on what they find particularly helpful.
-We believe that you will gain even more from this powerful resource after you have taken part in hosting and presenting The Gathering 1 at least one time, and maybe several times more.
+We believe that you will gain even more from that powerful resources after you have taken part in hosting and presenting The Gathering — either Level 1, or all levels.

 Seven Key Steps